-How to spend Valentine's Day with your pets and leave those pesky humans behind!
+How to use tech to spend Valentine's Day with your pets

 You don't have to stop at just chatting with your pet these days.
 There are some pretty incredible "smart" (read WiFi-connected and app-controlled) products on the market for your animal companion.

-The Petzi Treat Cam lets you not only check in on your pet pal while you're away from home, it also lets you hit a button to deliver a delicious treat!
+The $180 Furbo Dog Camera lets you not only check in on your pet pal while you're away from home, it also lets you hit a button to deliver a delicious treat!
 You simply refill the camera with treats and you can drop 'em for your pet at any time.
 I foresee this being an issue with my two dogs — my chihuahua/rat terrier mix is pretty feisty and she'd probably try to claim all the treats for herself — but I can imagine this'd be a pretty nifty little device for a single-pet home.
 Load up your pet with heart-shaped treats for Valentine's Day if you're not able to be there in person!

-There's also the Petcube Camera, which serves as a WiFi-connected camera and pet toy.
+There's also the Petcube Camera, which serves as a Wi-Fi-connected camera and pet toy.

 You can use the microphone and speaker to chat with your animal while you watch them with the camera.
 Best of all, it features a built-in laser that you can control with the companion app, so you can enjoy a bit of catch-the-laser while you're away from home.